tahahojati/cpp_server_linux/README.md

     caching of database
     html renderer
     CPU monitoring

 TODO:
   How to compile the lib with c and project with cpp get the routing done write the main website

+  404 handling: abstract controller must have defined all the methods such that they report method missing to the application.
+Application must then dispatch the correct

 Application will have a router, a list of controllers, each controller handles a single path.
 So the application will create a router with all the controllers, and numbers.
 When a route matches, application will create a new